CFO Conference & Ethics Session

 Hotel Information

-Conference attendees will be able to reserve a room at the Richmond Omni for the negotiated rate of $179/night, plus applicable taxes and fees.
-To take advantage of the negotiated rate, click here and secure your reservation by July 30, 2025.
+The associations have negotiated a room rate of $209/night, plus taxes and fees.
+To take advantage of this rate, please click here to make your reservation by July 19, 2026

 Sponsorship Opportunities

-Interested in sponsoring and/or exhibiting at the 2025 CFO Conference?
-Click here to learn about those opportunities.
-View our complete 2025 Sponsor Brochure here.
-Questions?
+Interested in sponsoring and/or exhibiting at the 2026 CFO Conference?
+Click here for available options.
+For our complete 2026 Sponsorship Brochure, click here.
 Contact Amy Binns.